 - All personal hygiene soaps, liquids and sanitary protection

-- Remove paperwork.
-You can leave owners manual in if you wish, but there's a chance it could get damaged.
+- If you have a motorhome logbook or journal, remove that too.
+You can leave owners manual in if you wish, but there’s a chance it could get damaged.

-Step 2- what can I leave in my RV over the winter?
+Step 2- what can you leave in the motorhome over the winter?

-It's ok to leave some things inside your motorhome/ RV/ camper over winter.
-Admittedly, some things will depend upon whether or not you're leaving it plugged in and leaving heating on, but here's a helpful guide for you of things we leave in the van over winter:
+It’s ok to leave some things inside your motorhome/ RV/ camper over winter.
+Admittedly, some things will depend upon whether or not you’re leaving it plugged in and leaving heating on in the van, but here’s a helpful guide for you of things we leave in the van over winter:

 - Pots/ pans (cleaned!)